-JOBS TO BE DONE EXAMP "I am" (include at least 3 customer characteristics) "I am trying to" (the outcome of job they are trying to do) "But" (the problem or challenge preventing them from getting the job done) "Because" (the root cause of why the problem is happening) l am a working mother of 2 active kids who participate in competitive sports year round. l am trying to eat healthier because I don't have time to exercise, but on-the go options aren't very healthy, and I don't have time to plan, shop, and make healthy meals myself, because I can't shop during work hours and after work I have to drive my kids to and from different practices, plus my cooking skills aren't that great anyway.
+JOBS TO BE DONE EXAMPLE "I am" (include at least 3 customer characteristics) "I am trying to" (the outcome of job they are trying to do) "But" (the problem or challenge preventing them from getting the job done) "Because" (the root cause of why the problem is happening) l am a working mother of 2 active kids who participate in competitive sports year round.
+I am trying to eat healthier because I don't have time to exercise, but on-the go options aren't very healthy, and I don't have time to plan, shop, and make healthy meals myself, because I can't shop during work hours and after work I have to drive my kids to and from different practices, plus my cooking skills aren't that great anyway.

-JOBS TO BE DONE - DRAFT 1 "I am" 'I am" "I am trying to" "But"
+JOBS TO BE DONE - DRAFT 1 "I am" "But" "Because"

-JOBS TO BE DONE-DRAFT "I am" "I am trying to" "Because"
+JOBS TO BE DONE-DRAFT 2 "I am" "I am trying to" "Because"